Sly-Perez/2chan-like-app-API-JWT/README.md

 *[You can send an object (JSON or form-data).
 However, it will not be taken into account because it is not useful in this request]*

 #### 3. Edit information of the logged-in profile
-It allows you edit the information of the user in session.
+It allows you edit the information of the user in session *[just the username and profile picture can be changed]*.
 The requirements vary whether you upload or not a custom profile picture.<br>

 **POST Request to endpoint:**<br>
 /users/my/profile

 - **Update with no custom profile picture requirements**:
-    - Build a JSON body with any fields you want to update in the profile: username, email or password.
+    - Build a JSON body with the only field you can update in the profile: username.
     - Send the JSON body directly as a JSON object to the endpoint.

 **Example:**